Painting contractors in

 Licensing Requirements

-North Dakota does not require state licensing for painters.
-However, contractors performing work over $4,000 must register with the ND Secretary of State as a contractor and carry required insurance.
-No exam required for painting-only work.
+North Dakota does not require state-level licensing for painters.
+However, contractors performing work over $4,000 must register with the Secretary of State as a contractor and carry appropriate insurance.
+No exam required, but business registration and bonding may be necessary.

 Permit Requirements